 Sacramento, CA 95834

 A student in the State of Georgia may appeal any final decisions made by the University to:

 East Exchange Place, Suite 220

 New Mexico Higher Education Department

 A student in the State of New Mexico may file a complaint by contacting New Mexico Higher Education Department.
-No adverse action shall be taken against the complainant for registering the complaint.
+Pursuant to New Mexico Code 126.96.36.199.A, no adverse action shall be taken against the complainant for registering the complaint.

 New Mexico Higher Education Department

 The Licensure Division of the University of North Carolina System Office

 A student in the State of North Carolina may file a complaint with the System Office:

 University of North Carolina System Office